ArnavReddy/createImageDataset/README.md

 # createImageDataset
-rapidly takes images and saves properly into assigned folders create folder named "dataset" that is on the same level as pic.py then create folders : "A" through "Z" insude dataset folder --or you can choose what you want then adjust pic.py to add images into correct directory and run pic.py
+spam space to take images and saves properly into assigned folders create folder named "dataset" that is on the same level as pic.py then create folders : "A" through "Z" inside dataset folder --or you can choose what you want then answer prompt asking what letter you are looking for and take away